EmilHernvall/expiler/README.md

     // implements the CompiledExpression interface.
 TestExpression is the name
     // of the class.
     Compiler compiler = new Compiler();

+    // (you can use compiler.registerConstant and compiler.registerFunction here)

     CompiledExpression expr = compiler.compile("TestExpression", tree);

     // Set up variables for execution